Gipuzkoa: Population development

 The historical population is given in the following chart:

+Climate

+Gipuzkoa has an oceanic climate, characterized by its low variation in temperature, with cool summers, moderate winters and abundant rain throughout the year.
+The climate promotes the growth of lush vegetation.

+The area is windy for most of the year with those from the north-northwest bringing significant moisture from the ocean.
+Rainfall is abundant due to the wind direction and hilly region of the province, with rainfall ranging between 1200 and 1700 mm per year.
+Cloud cover is also high.

+The climate is oceanic, with few thermal fluctuations and abundant rainfall (1400 mm per year).
+The rainfall and relief have a hydrography defined by rivers of short length, although large and regular; The main ones are the Bidasoa, the Oyarzun, the Urumea, the Oria, the Urola and the Deva.
+Their agricultural utility, as a consequence of the rainfall, is minimal, although they have been the basis of an industry that has ended up contaminating its waters.
+The predominant vegetation, also conditioned by the climate, is the boreal forest, with deciduous species that alternate with meadows.

 Infrastructure

 The region's communication layout is in step with its geographical features, with the main lines of infrastructure along a north -south axis up to recent times along the rivers heading to the ocean.
 Accordingly, the inland Way of St. James, i.e. the Tunnel Route penetrated the province via Irun and turned south-west along the Oria River towards the provincial limits at the tunnel of San Adrian.
 This stretch was in operation up to 1765 when the Royal Road moved to the western Deba Valley.
 A minor St. James route crossed Gipuzkoa east to west along the coast.